nagarajankola/MlopsTask1/README.md

  * install git in linux.To install [click here](https://git-scm.com/download/linux)

-# **Initially site will be running**
+# **Initially the website will be running**
 Container                  |  Site
 :-------------------------:|:-------------------------:
 ![](images/ic.png)  |  ![](images/io.png)

 # **JENKINS**

-### Job1: As soon as developer pushes the new code to the developer branch Jenkins will fetch the code from github and deploy on developer docker environment
+### Job1 : As soon as developer pushes the new code to the developer branch Jenkins will fetch the code from github and deploy on docker-developer environment
 ![](images/j11.png)
 ![](images/j12.png)
 ![](images/j13.png)